 We organise a range of exciting trips to concerts, musicals and gigs.
-Past highlights include music exhibitions at the O2, performance training on the Balinese gamelan, the BBC Philharmonic Orchestra at the Festival Hall in a programme of Electronica introduced by Jarvis Cocker, the Olivier Award winning version of Puccini’s La Boheme at The King’s Head in Islington, Terry Gilliam’s reimagining of Berlioz’s Faust at the ENO, Alice in Wonderland at the ROH and West End musicals such as Wicked and A Little Night Music.
+Past highlights include music exhibitions at the O2, performance training on the Balinese gamelan, the BBC Philharmonic Orchestra at the Festival Hall in a programme of Electronica introduced by Jarvis Cocker, the Olivier Award winning version of Puccini’s La Boheme at The King’s Head in Islington, Terry Gilliam’s reimagining of Berlioz’s Faust at the ENO, Alice in Wonderland at the ROH and West End musicals such as Wicked, Six and Everybody's Talking About Jamie.

 Truly talented music students

-Past years’ A level students have won places to study Music at Liverpool University, BIMM, Leeds College of Music, Canterbury Christchurch University and The Academy of Contemporary Music.
+Past years’ A level students have won places to study Music at Liverpool University, BIMM, Goldsmiths, Canterbury Christchurch University and The Academy of Contemporary Music.